OctaveInfinity/Django.py_BLOG/README.md

 Demo: https://octave-infinity.herokuapp.com

-- Custom image files are storing on AWS S3 service.
+- Customer image files are storing on AWS S3 service.
 - The repository is fully prepared for deploying on HEROKU.

 Additionally, for this version: